Only original pharmaceutical products that passed 3 stages of clinical trials.

 |Manufacturer:||Gedeon Richter, Hungary https://www.gedeonrichter.com/|

 Vinpocetine (ethyl apovincaminate) is a nootropic drug obtained from vincamine, an alkaloid of the Vinca minor plant.
 Vinpocetine was discovered in the 1960s in Hungary and it has a history of medicinal use since 1978.
 Currently, it is known under the brand name Cavinton, which is a #2 bestselling drug of one of the largest European pharmaceutical companies, Gedeon Richter.

 Besides wide usage in medicine, ethyl apovincaminate is often seen in nootropic supplements stacks available on the US market.
 It is also a component of a combination drug Vinpotropile, widely used in Russia.

 What is the Mechanism of Action of Vinpocetine (Cavinton)?

-The mechanism of action of vinpocetine consists of several elements: it improves cerebral blood flow and brain metabolism, and has a beneficial effect on the rheological properties of blood.
+The mechanism of action of vinpocetine consists of several elements: it improves cerebral blood flow and brain metabolism and has a beneficial effect on the rheological properties of blood.

 The neuroprotective effect is realized by reducing the adverse cytotoxic effect of excitatory amino acids.
 It blocks voltage-dependent Na+ and Ca2+ channels and NMDA- and AMPA-receptors.
-It can increases the neuroprotective effect of adenosine.
+It can increase the neuroprotective effect of adenosine.

-Vinpocetine enhances the metabolism of serotonin and norepinephrine in the brain, stimulates the noradrenergic neurotransmitter system and has an antioxidant effect.
+Vinpocetine enhances the metabolism of serotonin and norepinephrine in the brain, stimulates the noradrenergic neurotransmitter system, and has an antioxidant effect.
 As a result, vinpocetine might have a cerebroprotective effect.

 Vinpocetine is said to improve microcirculation in the brain by inhibiting platelet aggregation by reducing pathologically increased blood viscosity.
 It can also promote the passage of oxygen into cells.